 Ground the data before the model

 We invert the usual order.
-Before any model selection, the data layer has to be query-ready and correct:
+Before any model selection, the data layer has to be query-ready and correct.
+That means treating the underlying financial data infrastructure as the actual product, and the model as a thin layer on top of it.
+The pieces we insist on first:

-• Point-in-time correctness, so a backtest cannot quietly see prices that did not exist yet
+- Point-in-time data, so a backtest works only from prices and fundamentals that were actually known on the day, and cannot quietly read values that did not exist yet

-• Lineage and validation, so every value can be traced to where it came from
+- Data lineage and validation, so every value can be traced from the model output back to the exact feed, file and timestamp it came from

 None of this is glamorous.
 It is also the difference between a system that works in the demo and one that works at quarter-end.